 Last week, attorneys from Kelley Drye & Warren LLP, the nation’s premier advertising law practice, hosted government officials and industry leaders at an advanced seminar on key issues in advertising, privacy, and consumer protection law.
-This year marked the Fourth Annual Advertising and Privacy Law Summit and included an inaugural pre-Summit book camp for professionals new to the field.
+This year marked the Fourth Annual Advertising and Privacy Law Summit and included an inaugural pre-Summit boot camp for professionals new to the field.

 More than 110 attendees from a broad range of industries across the U.S. gathered at the newly-reopened Watergate Hotel and heard from experts in various areas of the law.
 Maureen K. Ohlhausen, Commissioner of the Federal Trade Commission, and Jessica Rich, Director of the Federal Trade Commission’s (FTC) Bureau of Consumer Protection, were the Summit’s keynote speakers.
 The Washington Post took notice of the Summit’s timely topics and bold venue choice.